CMASCenter/pcluster-cmaq/docs/user_guide/parse_timing.md

 # Parse timings from the log file

-## Compare to CONUS Parallel Cluster Runs
+## Compare CONUS Parallel Cluster Runs

 ### For other PE configurations